lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-Pető, Mike Agrenius Kushner, Tomas Gustavsson, Dieter Bong, Christopher Meyer, Michael StJohns, Carl Wallace, Michael Richardson, Tomofumi Okubo, Olivier Couillard, John Gray, Eric Amador, Johnson Darren, Herman Slatman, Tiru Reddy, Thomas Fossati, Corey Bonnel, Argenius Kushner, James Hagborg, Monty Wiseman, Ned Smith.
+Pető, Mike Agrenius Kushner, Tomas Gustavsson, Dieter Bong, Christopher Meyer, Michael StJohns, Carl Wallace, Michael Richardson, Tomofumi Okubo, Olivier Couillard, John Gray, Eric Amador, Johnson Darren, Herman Slatman, Tiru Reddy, Corey Bonnel, Argenius Kushner, James Hagborg, Monty Wiseman, Ned Smith.

 We would like to specifically thank Mike StJohns for his work on an earlier version of this draft.

+We would also like to specifically thank Monty Wiseman for providing the appendix showing how to carry a TPM 2.0 Attestation.

-Finally, we would like to thank Andreas Kretschmer for his feedback based on his implementation experience, and Daniel Migault and Russ Housley for their review comments.
+Finally, we would like to thank Andreas Kretschmer and Thomas Fossati for their feedback based on implementation experience, and Daniel Migault and Russ Housley for their review comments.